 Canon 5D Mark IV

-The 5D Mark IV is a camera that I use most of the time for work that won’t benefit from extreme detail.
+- The 5D Mark IV is a camera that I use most of the time for work that won’t benefit from extreme detail.
 This may be a magazine shoot or a social media shoot for an influencer.
 If I know that the image won’t be cropped significantly, I also reach for the 5D Mark IV.
 Another use for the 5D Mark IV is casual photography.
-While by no means being a camera I bring every day, it is the body that comes on trips and other personal occasions.
+While by no means a camera, I bring every day, it is the body that comes on trips and other personal occasions.

-The 5D Mark IV is also the camera I use for video work.
-While it is easily beaten by anything Canon has put out after, especially the EOS R5 or even the R6, it is still acceptably good for shooting talking head, workshops, or anything that doesn’t require high frame rates.
+- The 5D Mark IV is also the camera I use for video work.
+While it is easily beaten by anything Canon has put out after, especially the EOS R5 or even the R6, it is still acceptably good for shooting talking heads, workshops, or anything that doesn’t require high frame rates.
 It is an excellent B camera, especially with C-Log installed.
 Because the video work that I would normally shoot on the 5D Mark IV wouldn’t necessarily need a crazy color grade.
 I did not bother installing it.
 Simply said, projects that don’t have the budget to rent a video rig are done with the 5D Mark IV.
 Those clients don’t look for a cinematic award-winning grade by a colorist.
 They look for a video.

 If I know I am doing professional work and I can only bring one camera body for whatever reason.
 The 5D Mark IV is the body I am taking.
-It combines both adequate video specs that I can film a small-scale commercial on as well as good all-around photo specs that will get most, if not all, jobs done.
+It combines both adequate video specs that I can film a small-scale commercial on as well as good all-around photo specs that will get most if not all, jobs done.

 When the job is more demanding in terms of image quality or I know that I will be doing a fine art print of the image.
 I tend to switch to the Canon 5DS.
 This camera has its own quirks, it is far more niche in terms of application, and the conditions have to be perfect.
 I see using the Canon 5DS as using a Hasselblad: for the finest work, with the finest conditions.